bsao/apartment/README.md

 # 2 zimmers apartment in Mitte, Berlin.

-From January 7nd to April 2nd, my apartment in the heart of Berlin will be available for subletting in a stunning city building with high-end furnished apartments.
+From December 1st to March 31st, my apartment in the heart of Berlin will be available for subletting in a stunning city building with high-end furnished apartments.

 It has a generous living/dining area with a loft feel, access to the balcony, and a projector of 300 inches so that you can enjoy a good movie or listen to excellent music.
 One bedroom with a second desk and access to the second terrace.

 **Note:** Internet flat rate and broadcasting fees are included in rent.
 Charges for the final cleaning service will apply at the end of the lease.

-* **Deposit:** By Agreement
-* **Weekly cleaning service (by Agreement)**

 ---
-* 2 Zimmers ( 1 bedroom and one living room)
+* 2 Zimmers (1 bedroom and one living room)
 * Living room with projector.
 * Bathroom with Bathtub
 * Open-fitted kitchen, dishwasher, fridge